 Turn the ties the right way around through the open straight end.

 Use a point turner or other tool to reshape the tie points.
 Press the two ties well.

 Finish the raw edge of the two short straight edges with your preferred method.

 Place the two ties on top of each other, aligning the short straight ends.
 Sew together just under 5/8″ from the edge.

-Place the ties on top of the right side of the right back piece, lining up the top of the ties with the notch on the center back.
+Place the ties on top of the right side of the right back piece, lining up the top of the ties with the notch on the centre back.

 Sew in place 5/8″ from the raw edge.
-Now its in place and you’re all set to stitch up the center back seam, which we will go over in the next post!
+Now it’s in place and you’re all set to stitch up the centre back seam, which we will go over in the next post!